-- Industry Risks (this is an industry-specific category whose score covers potential operational risks to investors, regulatory issues inhibiting the industry and the relative maturity of a market) - Country Risks (this is a country-specific category in which political and economic instability, unfavourable legislation and a poor overall business environment are evaluated to provide an overall score).
+- Industry Risks (this is an industry specific category whose score covers potential operational risks to investors, regulatory issues inhibiting the industry, and the relative maturity of a market). - Industry Risks (this is a country specific category in which political and economic instability, unfavourable legislation and a poor overall business environment are evaluated to provide an overall score).

-We take a weighted average, combining industry and country risks, or industry and country rewards.
-These two results in turn provide an overall Risk/Reward Index, which is used to create our regional ranking system for the risks and rewards of involvement in a specific industry in a particular country.
+We take a weighted average, combining market and country risks, or market and country rewards.
+These two results in turn provide an overall risk/reward rating, which is used to create our regional ranking system for the risks and rewards of involvement in a specific industry in a particular country.

-For each category and sub-category, each state is scored out of 100 (100 being the best), with the overall Risk/Reward Index a weighted average of the total score.
-Importantly, as most of the countries and territories evaluated are considered by BMI to be 'emerging markets', our score is revised on a quarterly basis.
-This ensures that the score draws on the latest information and data across our broad range of sources, and the expertise of our analysts.
+For each category and sub-category, each state is scored out of 100 (100 being the best), with the overall risk/reward index a weighted average of the total score.
+Importantly, as most of the countries and territories evaluated are considered by BMI to be 'emerging markets', our rating is revised on a quarterly basis.
+This ensures that the rating draws on the latest information and data across our broad range of sources, and the expertise of our analysts.